Jarvis-Consulting-Group/jarvis_data_eng-En4zo/README.md

 ## Professional Experiences

 **Junior Software Developer, Jarvis (Jan 2022-present)**: Joined Jarvis as a junior software developer to develop, consult, and assist customers with their software solutions.
 I work in an Agile/Scrum development environment, where I participate in daily scrum meetings with the scrum master to discuss project progress.
 And our sprint meeting held every two weeks.
-At Jarvis, I have gained exposure to various technologies commonly used in professional technical environments, such as Java, RDBMS, Linux, Docker, SpringBoot, Hadoop, etc.
+At Jarvis, I have gained exposure to various technologies commonly used in professional technical environments, such as Java, RDBMS, Linux, Docker, SpringBoot, React, Angular, Hadoop, etc.

 **Software Engineer, Start Computer Equipment Corporation (July2021-Sep2021)**: Tasked with comprehending the framework of the bank evaluation machine's management system and designing the user management page.
 The management system was implemented using Java and Spring Boot.
 I successfully completed the user management page, including adding the ability to query machines based on time, region, and relevant data stored in a MySQL database.
 Daily progress was reported to my instructor, and I also participated in weekly technology-sharing meetings with the team where the team leader would share interesting new projects and emerging technologies on Github with everyone.